Monday, August 14, 2006

 The First Book Ever Printed...

-Rather, most probably a little something on astrology (aren't dime-a-dozen horrorscope authors proud...) penned by a well-known name today, for the whole endeavour spawned a LEGEND, nothing less!
+Rather, most probably a little something on astrology (aren't dime-a-dozen horrorscope authors proud...) penned by a well-known name of the day, for the whole endeavour spawned a LEGEND, nothing less!

 8/14/1457 The first book ever printed was published by a German astrologer named Faust.
 He was thrown in jail while trying to sell books in Paris.
 Authorities concluded that all the identical books meant Faust had dealt with the devil.